juliandwillett/SARS_CoV_2_Serial_Passaging_Study/README.md

 Julian Daniel Sunday Willett, Annie Gravel, Isabelle Dubuc, Leslie Gudimard, Paul Fortin, Ines Colmegna, Jiu-Ling Liu, Jose Hector Galvez, Melissa Zwaig, Anne-Marie Roy, Jiannis Ragoussis*, Louis Flamand*

-To reproduce results, run the R code in order to process the data and produce figures.
+To reproduce results, run the R code in order to process the data (from VCF files, which are available from our group by reasonable request) and produce figures.